artem-zinnatullin/TheContext-Podcast/show_notes/Episode_9_Part1.md

-# Episode 9, Part 1: kotlin Gradle plugin, compilers and build systems with Alexey Tsvetkov
+# Episode 9, Part 1: Kotlin Gradle plugin, compilers and build systems with Alexey Tsvetkov

 **Important note for Pocket Casts app users:**
 Unfortunately Pocket Casts android app has a problem with downloading our episodes (to listen to them offline).